 People receive the right care and support in line with their personal outcomes.
 Continuity of care for people is good.
 On most occasions, people's calls are well planned and delivered by familiar staff who arrive on time.
 This means people can develop meaningful relationships with their care workers.
 Continuity of care for people may change when there are higher levels of staff sickness.
 Half of the people we spoke to told us, on occasions when there are changes to their weekly schedule and unfamiliar care workers attend to their home, this impacts on people receiving their preferred approaches and people are not always informed beforehand.
-Some people told us communication and the management of this could be improved.
 The provider is taking action to address this.
 The service provider needs to ensure personal plans and reviews are as robust as possible to include best approaches to guide staff to understand how to interact with people in a meaningful way.
 This enables any new care workers visiting to achieve the right engagement with the person and adopt the same approaches used by regular, familiar staff.